mohamadali-halwani/vcs-cli/README.md

 # Vim Cheat Sheet CLI

-`vimcheat.sh` is a lightweight Bash script that fetches the Vim cheat sheet from the [vim-cheat-sheet](https://github.com/rtorr/vim-cheat-sheet) project.
+`vcs.sh` is a lightweight Bash script that fetches the Vim cheat sheet from the [vim-cheat-sheet](https://github.com/rtorr/vim-cheat-sheet) project.
 The data is cached locally and displayed with colours via `tput`.
 A mapping of key names ensures special characters like `]c` are shown exactly as they appear on the website.